za3k/short-programs/README.md

 Each line is considered one "task".
 A list of lines to cross off is displayed, along with how long each one took.

-Your "scorefile" is saved at the end [default name is `hitlist_score.txt`]
+Your "scorefile" is saved at the end [default name is `hitlist_score.txt`].

 Repeated lines and re-introduced lines are dealt with in a reasonable way.
-There is no way to stop and resume progress on a list.

 hours
 ---